 We've probably all had the munchies, but do some strains have the opposite effect?
-It sounds crazy but it's true.
-Here's the scoop on skinny weed.
+It may sound crazy, but it's true.
+Here's the inside scoop on skinny weed.

 Turns out, endocannabinoids are critical for appetite and metabolism.

 Specifically, endocannabinoids are chemical messengers that tell your body when to release ghrelin.
 Ghrelin is the hunger hormone that drives you to eat.
 A couple of the chemical compounds in cannabis activate the same cell receptors in the brain and digestive tract as your endocannabinoids.

 As a result, your stomach starts growling, and you find yourself rooting around in the kitchen.
 There are two primary cannabinoids in cannabis that stimulate appetite:

 While certain cannabinoids give you the munchies, other cannabinoids have the opposite effect.
 In fact, Britain’s GW Pharmaceuticals is actually experimenting with certain cannabis compounds for the treatment of metabolic syndrome.

 Metabolic syndrome is a major risk factor for:

 In a 2012 clinical trial, GW researchers tested two cannabinoids as a treatment for diabetes.
 Specifically, they tested nonpsychoactive tetrahydrocannabivarin (THCV) and cannabidiol (CBD) on 62 patients with type 2 diabetes.
 The results were quite positive.
 Patients had better insulin response and greater pancreatic cell function, among several other improvement factors.

 The positive clinical trial is supported by earlier pre-clinical research in animals.
 Another 2012 rodent study found that CBD actually decreased feeding in rats.
 Rodents were treated with three different cannabinoids: